jiangmiao/advancer-abbreviation/README.md

     <S-CR> : Smart Expand or jump to next placeholder.
     <C-CR> : Force Expand or jump to next placeholder.
     <ESC>  : If the line contain placeholder but now it is blank,
-             then delete whole line when leave insert mode.
+             then delete whole line and leave insert mode.

 Options
 -------